-Raoul Wallenberg, a Swedish architect, businessman, diplomat and humanitarian, became Sweden’s special envoy to Hungary in the summer of 1944, several months after the Nazi deportation of Hungarian Jews began.
+Raoul Wallenberg, a Swedish businessman, diplomat and humanitarian, became Sweden’s special envoy to Hungary in the summer of 1944, several months after the Nazi deportation of Hungarian Jews began.
 He issued protective passports and sheltered people in buildings designated as Swedish territory.
 In so doing, he saved tens of thousands of Jews from deportation and death.
-He disappeared on January 17, 1945 into Soviet captivity, and was never seen again.
+He disappeared on January 17, 1945, into Soviet captivity, and was never seen again.
 Wallenberg has been made an honorary citizen of Canada, the US, Hungary, Australia, and Israel.
-In 2000, the Canadian Government proclaimed that January 17th is officially recognized as Raoul Wallenberg Day.
+In 2000, the Canadian Government proclaimed January 17th as Raoul Wallenberg Day.

-Chiune Sugihara was a Japanese diplomat who served as vice consul in Lithuania for the Japanese Empire during World War II.
-He chose to act in direct violation of the Japanese government, at professional and personal risk to himself and his family, and issued transit visas that allowed approximately 6,000 Jews from Poland and Lithuania to escape certain death.
+Chiune Sugihara was a Japanese diplomat who served as Vice-Consul in Lithuania for Japan during World War II.
+At professional and personal risk to himself and his family, he issued transit visas that allowed thousands of Jews from Poland and Lithuania to escape certain death.

 Both Wallenberg and Sugihara have been designated by the State of Israel as Righteous Among the Nations.

-We define civil courage as an action which entails personal risk or sacrifice, intended to improve or save the lives of others who suffer from unjust laws, norms or conventions – wrongs that may stem from any social context ranging from nations to peer groups.
+We define civil courage as an action which entails personal risk or sacrifice, intended to improve or save the lives of others who suffer from violence, conflict, or injustice – wrongs that may stem from any social context ranging from nations to peer groups.